The Cost (The Wire): Plot

-Orlando is arrested by narcotics cops when he tries to buy cocaine from an undercover officer, Troy Wiggins.
-He gives them Avon's name to try to avoid his charge and the detail gets involved.
-When Orlando is transferred to county jail, he is identified by Marvin Browning, a Barksdale crew member serving time, who phones in Orlando's whereabouts.
+Orlando is arrested by narcotics cops when he tries to buy cocaine from an undercover officer.
+He gives them Avon's name to avoid being charged and the detail gets involved.
+When Orlando is transferred to county jail, he is identified by Marvin Browning, a Barksdale soldier serving time, who reports the development to the Barksdales.
 Levy visits Orlando, but only to take his name off the club's liquor license; now that he has a record, Avon is severing their ties.
 Daniels suggests they could use Orlando in a buy-bust to move up the ladder.
 In a meeting with Burrell and Major Raymond Foerster, Daniels makes a case for waiting, but Burrell insists on a buy-bust.
-After working out that Wallace is squatting in the projects and tapping power from a vacant apartment, McNulty bribes Officer Bobby Brown and his partner with a case of beer and some crab cakes to wait for him to return home.
-Greggs informs McNulty that Omar has contacted her and needs medical care for his shoulder wound.
+After working out that Wallace is squatting in the towers and tapping electricity from a vacant apartment, McNulty bribes Officer Bobby Brown and his partner with a case of beer and some crab cakes to wait for him to return home.
+Greggs informs McNulty that Omar needs medical care for the injury he sustained during his shootout with Wee-Bey.

-Wallace gives up Stringer, Wee-Bey, and several other tower soldiers in Brandon's murder.
-Afterward, Daniels and Pearlman decide to place him with his grandmother on the Eastern Shore, as there are no funds for protective custody.
-Later, Daniels drives Wallace to his new home and notices that he is in withdrawal.
+Wallace gives up Stringer, Wee-Bey and several other soldiers in Brandon's murder.
+Afterward, Daniels and Pearlman decide to place Wallace with his grandmother on the Eastern Shore, as there are no funds for protective custody.
+Later, Daniels notices that Wallace is in withdrawal and drives him to his new home.
 McNulty discovers that Elena has organized an emergency hearing to limit his visitation rights.
-The judge dismisses the suggestion and asks them to deal with the problem themselves.
+The judge dismisses the suggestion and asks them to deal with their dispute themselves.
 McNulty tries to convince Elena that he loves his family, but she reminds him that she has photographs of him meeting with Pearlman.
 While going out drinking with Cheryl and some friends, Greggs is asked how she knew she wanted to be a cop and tells the story of an adrenaline-fueled arrest.
 Cheryl looks uncomfortable throughout, but when Greggs acknowledges her misgivings, the two kiss.